ETHICS AND SUSTAINABILITY

 - Understand the core processes that undergird ethical management in organizations

-- Know some levers for how to create value sustainably.
+- Know some levers for sustainable value creation.